trankillity/deck_diablo3/README.md

 ## Installing Layout
 <!-- ##### Easy option -->
-1. Name your non-Steam Diablo 3 shortcut "Diablo III"
+1. Make sure you name your non-Steam shortcut "Diablo III" so that Steam knows where to search for community layouts.
-1. Look in Community Layouts for "Diablo III for Deck" by "trankillity"
+1. Look in Community Layouts for "Diablo III for Deck" by "trankillity".
 1. Apply the layout and enjoy!
 <!-- ##### Harder option
 1. Paste this URL into a browser in desktop mode on your Steam Deck -
 1.  -->
 > If you are having trouble, feel free to reach out to me on the Steam Deck discord.

-## Important Diablo 3 settings
+## Important Diablo III settings
 * Bind Force Move to Mouse Wheel Down (used for forcing movement and allowing the client to look like those who use the Logitech mouse trick)
 * Bind all other keys to default
 * Set "Voice" volume to 0 (or you will get many "Not enough rage/mana/hatred" error lines)